tcolas673/birthdaybot/README.md

 ### Using birthdayBot!

-Once you have the bot up and running, you can type b!add to add someone's name and birthday.
+Once you have the bot up and running, you can type use the following commands to add,edit,delete, or view someone's birthday.

 #### b!add
  ```